FEATURES

 But here she is, and from the chuckles it’s clear that the audience on this May afternoon appreciates the irony.
 Conley’s book, Walking Out on the Boys, is a frank and highly critical look at sexism and the sexually charged atmosphere of academic medicine -- with the focus on Stanford Medical School in particular.
 It is also a personal account of Conley’s brief resignation from the med school in 1991, an event that captured headlines and became a topic in the national conversation on sexual misconduct in the workplace.

-Conley describes a world that makes the steamy daytime soap General Hospital look tame: tenured professors volunteering to become spur-of-the-moment “sperm donors” to their students; residents aping their mentors’ sexist slurs and sexist slurs and swagger; faculty members taking professional revenge on students and assistants who rebuff their sexual advances.
+Conley describes a world that makes the steamy daytime soap General Hospital look tame: tenured professors volunteering to become spur-of-the-moment “sperm donors” to their students; residents aping their mentors’ sexist slurs and swagger; faculty members taking professional revenge on students and assistants who rebuff their sexual advances.
 Conley writes of sophomoric grabbing and groping and routine extramarital affairs -- signs of a “medical culture that condoned stereotypic thinking, outdated behavior and an arrogant superiorist ideology.”

 To be sure, Conley, 57, now chief of staff at the Stanford-affiliated Veterans Affairs Palo Alto Health Care System (better known as the VA), has navigated these waters well.
 For years, she says, she simply ignored the put-downs and the sexist environment -- and learned to give as good as she got.
 She’s never claimed that she was a victim of true sexual harassment herself, and she mostly kept quiet about the pervasive sexism she did perceive.
 But Conley’s silence ended in 1991, when her longtime rival in neurosurgery was about to be promoted to department chair.
 Conley raised strong objections, saying he had been the object of several sexual harassment complaints and that he was a poor leader who would foster a hostile environment for all women.
 Conley quit and spoke openly about the problems she saw.